split

 Use digits in suffixes rather than lower-case letters.
 The numerical suffix counts from from if specified, 0 otherwise.

 from is supported with the long form option, and is used to either set the initial suffix for a single run, or to set the suffix offset for independently split inputs, and consequently the auto suffix length expansion described above is disabled.
 Therefore you may also want to use option -a to allow suffixes beyond ‘99’.
-Note if option --number is specified and the number of files is less than from, a single run is assumed and the minimum suffix length required is automatically determined.
+If option --number is specified and the number of files is less than from, a single run is assumed and the minimum suffix length required is automatically determined.

 Like --numeric-suffixes, but use hexadecimal numbers (in lower case).